Dragon2fly/logger_tt/README.md

 # changelog
 ## 1.5.0
-* Logging is off-load to another thread and uses Queue to communicate.
+* Logging is off-loaded to another thread and uses Queue to communicate.
-  It allow critical thread can do there job why time-consuming logging can be done later or in parallel.
+  This allow critical thread can do there job why time-consuming logging can be done later or in parallel.
-* Support multiprocessing logging.
+* Support for multiprocessing logging.
 For linux, a multiprocessing queue is used.
   For Windows and macOS, a socket server is used instead.
 * `setup_logging` now return a `LogConfig` object.
-   You can set/change parameters of this object instead of passing arguments directly to `setup_logging`.
+   You can set/change parameters of this object instead of passing arguments directly to `setup_logging`.<br>
+   Only `use_multiprocessing` argument must be set with `setup_logging`.
 * `full_context` is now an `int` that indicate the depth level from the bottom, where surrounding variables should be parsed.
 * Turned off parsing full context for `raise` exception since many exception names are enough to understand the problem.